On this page

 How often can an employee avail of the scheme?

-The tax exempt benefit-in-kind may only be provided to an individual employee once in any period of five consecutive tax years.
+The tax exempt benefit-in-kind may only be provided to an individual employee once in any period of four consecutive tax years.
 The tax year in which the bicycle is provided is counted as the first year.